Cover image for blog title on how to become a better self-taught artist

 Step 04 – Learning resources

-When I assessed my art, some of the needed improvements were:
+When I assessed my art, what I identified as needing improvements were:

 • anatomy/proportions